When to Visit (& Months to Avoid!)

 As Charles Glass so eloquently put it: “The summertime mob rules the French Riviera seaside.
 Hungry visitors queue for beach tables amid the horse flies at Saint-Tropez’s Club 55 to admire one another’s jewelry.
 They then dive into water so laden with Ambre Solaire it looks like the Exxon Valdez crashed into another reef.
 Holidaymakers leave the south to its peaceful winter and reassemble there each summer, like defeated regiments needing one more go at enemy lines to prove that, this time, they will succeed.
 Of course, they never do.
 And so they return home wearier than when they arrived.”

-As soon as temperatures rise, in-the-know residents head for the hills, to walk through cool forests of truffle oaks, swim in waterfalls, and sip rosé en piscine (with ice cubes) on a shady village square.
-They jump on a ferry to Ile Saint-Honorat for a lunch of fresh, grilled scallops, or go to Théoule-sur-Mer for a swim at one of the tiny inlets along the craggy coastline.
+As soon as temperatures rise, in-the-know residents head for the hills to walk through cool forests of truffle oaks, swim in waterfalls, and sip rosé en piscine (with ice cubes) on a shady village square.
+They jump on a boat to Ile Saint-Honorat for a lunch of fresh, grilled scallops, or go to Théoule-sur-Mer for a swim at one of the tiny inlets along the craggy coastline.
 The real French Riviera is still here, even in peak season.
 You will find it if you look beyond the glare of the bright lights; it just takes a little prompting to find it.

 Spring & Fall: The Perfect Timing